Retirement Social Security

 Social Security is an important benefit not only for retirees but also for disabled Americans and others.

 However, your benefit is not always guaranteed.
-So, take a look at where you stand financially and determine whether you could survive without this program.
+So, take a look at your retirement readiness and determine whether you could survive without this program.

 Then, try to avoid miscues that could result in Social Security income suddenly vanishing.